· Always keep the instrument and bow latched in the case (or cover) when not in use to prevent accidental damage.

 · Guard against tuners touching the top of the instrument because they can seriously damage the wood or varnish.
 If the tuner becomes loose it can also rattle--see the section on buzzing below.

 · Normal tuning can cause pegs and peg holes to go out of round, this causes slipping and must be fixed by a repairmen.
-Pegs can dry out causing, sticking, and can usually be corrected using Peg Dope or "LAVA" soap.
+Pegs can dry out causing, sticking, and can usually be corrected using Peg Dope.